eiiiiix/EixMode9/README.md

 If you find a bug or issue, please make it here.
 Issues are also accepted on my Discord Server.
-AL3X10MODE only has half support, if you find an issue in it i will try to fix it but if you find an issue in EIXMODE, SALTMODE, or PEPPERMODE (EIXMODE + SALTMODE) that issue will be given higher priority as EixMode9 is focused on EIXMODE, SALTMODE, and PEPPERMODE.
+AL3X10MODE only has half support, if you find an issue in it i will try to fix it but if you find an issue in EIXMODE or SALTMODE that issue will be given higher priority as EixMode9 is focused on EIXMODE and SALTMODE.

 If you make an issue in leet speak (1337 5934k 3L173 H4%0r5 L4n6u463) it will be ignored.
 __Please only make issues in normal languages (I.E. English, Spanish, German, Klingon (I have a Klingon dictonary, I can translate it), French, Japanese, Veitnese, or Chinese).__ I would prefer issues to be written in English because English is my main language.
 I have Google Translate, Bing Translate, my sister, my friend SirNapkin1334 (he speaks German) and my Klingon dictonary if you're bad at English.